 The GTIN, or Global Trade Item Number, is a unique number that helps Google identify and distinguish your individual products.

 You can usually locate the GTIN on the barcode of the product.

-If not, you should probably reach out to the manufacturer to nail down your GTIN as you’ll inevitably start to see some errors pop up in your Google Merchant Center account if you aren’t using GTINs to distinguish your individual products.
+Can’t find it?
+Reach out to the manufacturer to nail down your GTIN, as you’ll inevitably start to see errors pop up in your Google Merchant Center account if you don’t use GTINs as a product differentiator.

-According to Google, the GTIN is required for all Google Shopping products.
-Which can make it tough because not all products actually have a GTIN.
+According to Google, the GTIN is required for all Google Shopping products, making it challenging because not all products have a GTIN.